bigbluebutton/bigbluebutton.github.io/index.md

 **BigBlueButton** is an open source web conferencing system for online learning.

-At its core, BigBlueButton provides all the core capabilities you expect in a web conferencing system.
-It loads within the browser (no download required), and enables real-time sharing of
+BigBlueButton provides all the core capabilities you expect in a web conferencing system, including real-time sharing of

   * audio
   * video
   * presentation
   * screen

+BigBlueButton is a pure HTML5 application.
+As such, there is no downloaded, plugin, or extension to install.
+Instead, it uses the browser's built-in support for web real-time communications (WebRTC) for sharing of media.
+For desktop computers, we recommend Chrome or FireFox as they both provide excellent ssupport for webRTC.
+Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/#oddLFwrg6sWEZyXO.97) they are moving Edge to use the Chromium engine as well (yay!).

+BigBlueButton implements a responsive interface that run on desktop and mobile devices.
 The follwoing screen shot was taken from our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)).
-Anyone in the world can setup a free acount to try out BigBlueButton.
+(Anyone can use [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) to try out BigBlueButton).

 <p align="center">
   <img src="/images/22-overview-2.png"/>
 </p><br>

-BigBlueButton uses web real-time communications (webRTC) for sharing of media (audio, video, and screen).
-We recommend using Chrome or FireFox: bboth of these browser provide excellent support for webRTC.

 The goal of the BigBlueButton project is to enable instructors to engage remote student in a high-quality online learning experience.
 We designed BigBlueButton for the following use cases: